sebastianzuviria/electron-cra/README.md

 # Electron-React

-> Basic configuration to create cross app with Electron and Create-React-App
+> Basic configuration to create cross-platform desktop app with Electron and Create-React-App

 ## Running Dev Enviroment